kaz-utashiro/App-week/README.md

 By default, chronological year is shown on current month and every January.
 When used in Japanese locale environment, right side year is displayed in Japanese era (wareki: 和暦) format.

+# WEEK NUMBER

+Using option **-W** or **--weeknumber**, week number is printed at the end of every week line.
+Week number 1 is a week which include January 1st and count up on every Sunday.

+Experimentally **-W1** print _standard week number_ which start with
+first Sunday of the year, and **-W2** print ISO 8601 style week number.
+Because ISO week start on Monday, the result is not intuitive.
+This option requires [gcal(1)](http://man.he.net/man1/gcal) command installed.

 # COLORMAP